ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 - Both NFSv3 and NFSv4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.
 However, {{site.data.keyword.IBM}} suggests that you use NFSv3.
 Because NFSv4.1 is a stateful protocol (not stateless like NFSv3), protocol issues can occur during network events.
 NFSv4.1 must quiesce all operations and then complete lock reclamation.
 While these operations are taking place, disruptions can occur.

-For more information, see VMware's white paper on [Best Practices for running VMware vSphere on Network Attached Storage](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/techpaper/vmware-nfs-bestpractices-white-paper-en.pdf){:new_window}
+For more information, see VMware's white paper on [Best Practices for running VMware vSphere on Network-attached Storage](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/techpaper/vmware-nfs-bestpractices-white-paper-en.pdf){:new_window}
 {:tip}

 **NFS Protocol VMware feature support matrix**